Jmiller118/Jigbot/README.md

 # Jigbot
-Jijbot is an undergraduate research project
+Jigbot is an undergraduate research project for a robot to build a jigsaw puzzle